openmv/openmv-doc/docs/_sources/library/omv.ml.preprocessing.rst.txt

    allows you to directly specify the range of the input data, the mean, and the standard deviation.
 The Grayscale or RGB88 image is then converted into a floating point tensor for the model to process based on these values.

+   uint16 and int16 input tensors are not supported.